-☐ Is there and effect or significance to URLs starting with 'www'?
+Is there an effect or significance to URLs starting with 'www'?

 WWW is for convenience.
 HTTP does not require it.

-You can any name for your webserver. http://raj.jain.com is a valid URL for a web server.
+You can use any name for your web server. http://raj.jain.com is a valid URL for a web server.

-So if we use a proxy server, the data saved by the proxy server has already been got by us before?

-It could be for someone else that needed the same info.

-☐ Is the proxy server the local cache of the origin server?
+- So if we use a proxy server, the data saved by the proxy server has already been got by us before?
+It could be for someone else that needed the same info. - ☐ Is the proxy server the local cache of the origin server?
+Yes - ☐ Is being fast a requirement for a proxy server, or is it just desirable?

-Yes

-☐ Is being fast a requirement for a proxy server, or is it just desirable?
 If a proxy server is slow, would it not become a bottleneck?

-Anything on the path between client and server could become a bottleneck if slow.
+Anything on the path between the client and server could become a bottleneck if slow.